nielsvoss/hexmanager/README.md

 typing to filter.
 Choose a spell, and it will be compiled as if you had download it and run `hexcompile` on it.

+`hexcloud` uses a cache for webpages.
+This can help if you lose internet connection for some reason, but it means that Hex Manager will use an outdated version of a file rather than failing, which can be frustrating if you don't notice this happening.

 ## The Hex Programming Language

 The custom programming language used by Hex Manager for writing spells is fairly simple, but has a